Mixed Voltage Angle and Frequency Droop Control for Transient Stability of Interconnected Microgrids with Loss of PMU Measurements: Case Study

+In this case study, we consider a five-microgrid system, as shown in Fig. \ref{fig:network_param}.
+To illustrate the performance of the MAFD framework, we consider the two following set-ups: \begin{itemize} \item \textbf{C1 (MAFD framework):} The primary controller here is the proposed mixed voltage angle and frequency droop control.
+We obtain a nonlinear switched system model of the form \eqref{nonlinear_switched} with 32 switching modes, i.e., $\sigma(t) \in \Sigma: \{1,2\}\times\{1,2\}\times\{1,2\}\times\{1,2\}\times\{1,2\}$, and linearize it around the power flow operating point in Table \ref{operating_point_five}.
+We use this linearized model to design a stabilizinhg distributed output-feedback secondary controller obtained by solving \eqref{control_lmi}, and $K_j=V_j^{-1}U_j, \forall j \in \Sigma^N$. \item \textbf{C2 (Angle droop control):} In this setup, we assume that all microgrids use angle droop control as the primary controller and continue to use the same with the last available measurement even when angle measurements are lost, that is, with the dynamics corresponding to the mode $j=[1 \, 1 \ldots \, 1]$ in \eqref{nonlinear_switched}.
+We design a centralized secondary controller obtained by solving \eqref{pass_lmi1}, \eqref{pass_lmi2} and $K_j=V_j^{-1}U_j, j=[1 \, 1 \ldots \, 1]$. \end{itemize}

-\begin{itemize} \item The MAFD controller successfully stabilizes the system under the measurement loss and disturbance pattern with significantly improved transient performance as compared to the secondary angle droop controller. \item The voltage profiles resulting from both controllers are similar, since voltage magnitude measurements continue to be available, and the voltage droop control loop is largely unaffected. \item The time constant of the MAFD controller is higher, that is, the MAFD controller has slower dynamics than the angle droop controller due to the fact that indirect control of the angle via frequency measurements is carried out in the case of angle measurement loss. \end{itemize}
+We compare the performance of the two controllers \textbf{C1} and \textbf{C2} by simulation on the original nonlinear system \eqref{nonlinear_switched} for a test pattern of angle measurement losses and disturbance as shown in Fig. \ref{fig:case}-Left acting on all microgrids.
+From the angle and voltage profiles (Fig. \ref{fig:case}-Right), we observe: \begin{itemize} \item The MAFD controller successfully stabilizes the system under the measurement loss and disturbance pattern with significantly improved transient performance as compared to just the angle droop controller with secondary controller using the last available angle measurement in the event of measurement loss. \item The voltage profiles resulting from both controllers are similar, since voltage magnitude measurements continue to be available, and the voltage droop control loop is largely unaffected. \end{itemize}